Luke Williams (footballer, born 1993): Gateshead

 Williams signed for National League North side Gateshead in August 2021 on a short-term contract.
 Williams was sent off on his debut against Chester.
 Following this, Williams was dealt the blow days later of suffering another injury which would see him out for up to seven weeks.
 He scored his first goal for the club on 8 December 2021 in a 2–0 win against York City.
 He departed the club on 14 January 2022.

 Víkingur

 On 28 July 2022, Williams joined Icelandic side Víkingur on a deal until the end of the season.

 In his third season with the club, Williams was made club captain.

 Return to Scunthorpe

 On 14 November 2024, Williams signed for former club Scunthorpe United on non-contract terms.
 He signed with the National League North club after having trained with the team for six weeks.

 Return to Víkingur

 In May 2025, Williams agreed to cancel his Scunthorpe contract to rejoin Víkingur.

+Spennymoor Town

+On 16 January 2026, it was announced that Williams had signed for National League North side Spennymoor Town on a deal until the end of the season.
+The following day, he scored on his debut for Spennymoor in a 3–2 defeat against Radcliffe.
+He left Spennymoor at the end of the 2025–26 season following the expiration of his short-term contract.